 4. Personal Care Assistants

 Personal care assistants give the same services as home care aides, which involves assisting people with their daily needs.
-But personal care focuses more on offering non-medical assistance like housekeeping, driving, arranging transport, meal planning, and preparation, bathing, dressing, among others.
+But personal care focuses more on offering non-medical assistance like housekeeping, driving, arranging transport, meal planning, and preparation, bathing, and dressing, among others.
 This industry is expected to grow by 36 percent between 2022 and 2032.

 Experts expect the personal care industry to produce over 881,000 jobs over the next 10 years.
 If you want to venture into this industry, you can be employed by private residents, nursing facilities, or public or private employment agencies.
 This job requires a high school diploma or equivalent and short-term on-the-job training and experience.
+The process of getting a green card for nurses is also easier to navigate.

 5. Information Security Analyst